Intensive Training Program

 University and ITP

 Many students ask if it is possible to participate in ITP and go to University at the same time - it is possible.
-Please ensure that your school schedule works with the ITP company classes on Tuesday, Thursday, Friday and Sunday.
+Please ensure that your school schedule works with the ITP company classes on Tuesday, Wednesday and Thursday plus drop-in classes.
 Many students have completed both; time management must be at its best.

 Eligibility and how to apply